 What does an investigation involve?

-What is the role of the Board of Commissioners after the investigation is complete?
+What is the role of the Board of Commissioners?

 What is Board Directed Mediation?

 If the complaint is not dismissed and is referred to a public adjudication hearing, the Commission will usually offer the parties another opportunity to try and resolve the complaint before it requests that the adjudicator be appointed.
 One of our mediators will attempt to resolve the complaint by facilitating a dialogue between the parties about how the issues can be resolved.
 Mediation is voluntary and either party or the mediator may end the mediation at any time.
 Mediation does not require the parties to meet in person.